technomancy/bussard/spoilers/outline.md

 Can we find a way to make auto-pilot functionality necessary to the plot?
 Purchase additional ships and load them up with auto-pilot?

-## Endgame: Ikon Technologies and the Domain Injector
+## Act V: Ikon Technologies and the Domain Injector

 * Find out that Traxus has colonized his own world
 * Learn how to log into portal computer console